mozilla/bedrock/docs/install.rst

 and will refresh the page when it receives a signal.
 It also injects a script that shows a small notification in the top-right corner of the page to inform you that a refresh is happening and when the page connects to or is disconnected from the browsersync service.
 We've not seen issues with this, but since it is modifying the page it is possible that this could conflict with something on the page itself.
 Please let us know if you suspect this is happening for you.
-This notification can be disabled in the browsersync options in the ``gulpfile.js`` by setting ``notify: false`` in the ``browser-sync`` task.
+This notification can be disabled in the browsersync options in ``webpack.config.js`` by setting ``notify: false`` in the ``BrowserSyncPlugin`` config.

 Prod Mode
 ---------